Tips and tricks Best practice guides, FAQ & more

 Whether you’re a development team transitioning to agile, considering going agile, or already practicing a variant of agile, how can you go above and beyond with your test automation to ensure that regression testing isn’t left behind?

-At its core, an agile process means constantly adapting within the organization as software development teams are pushed to deliver updated software functionality and remove bugs on an ongoing basis.
+At its core, an agile process means constantly adapting within the organization.
+This is because software development teams are pushed to deliver updated software functionality and remove bugs on an ongoing basis.

-On a small scale, creating manual tests doesn’t cause large-scale problems.
+On a small scale, creating manual tests does not cause large-scale problems.
 But when features are built and updated in the 1000’s and there are only two functional testers available, something has to give.
 Most of the time, it’s regression testing.

 Regression testing is a tedious task.
 If you’ve already tested a feature, and you know it works, you may think no new bugs will be discovered.